shellphish/ictf-website/index.md

 Each team cannot be composed of more than 10 people (but an institution can have multiple, non-colluding teams) and must have an associated faculty/lecturer/teacher who is responsible for the ethical behavior of the team.
 The teams need to register using this [form](TBD) by November 24.

-The usual rules of a CTF apply (see :
+The usual rules of a CTF apply:
 * No Denial of Service (DoS) attacks
 * No sharing flags, exploits, or hints
 * No attacks against the infrastructure